-Compared to “regular” cauliflower, I found Romanesco snappier, both in texture and in flavor.
-Raw, it had more crunch and less earth (frankly, it reminded me as much of fresh kohlrabi as of cauliflower).
-Even fully cooked, it remained delicately al dente and took on hints of toasted almonds.
+Compared to “regular” cauliflower, Romanesco is snappier, both in texture and in flavor.
+Raw, it has much more crunch and less earth (frankly, it reminds me as much of fresh kohlrabi as it does cauliflower).
+Even fully cooked, it remains delicately al dente and takes on hints of toasted almonds.
 Delicious.

 Besides, it just looks cool.
 Romaneso’s got a mesmerizing, fractal structure that fan-curls out in a gorgeous, logarithmic spiral that appeals to the former math geek in this food geek.

 But what the heck to do with it?

 Since I still had 18 eggs in the fridge and I’d be getting a new dozen in my share this Thursday, I decided it was frittata time.
 Plus, I’m still trying to adhere to Meatless Mondays (actually, I shoot for 3 meatless days a week), so Frittata Mondatta it is.

 You don’t really need a recipe here – any veggie combo will work, and pretty much any cheese combo, too.